Exactly solvable models for 2+1D topological phases derived from crossed modules of semisimple Hopf algebras: Appendix (full calculations)

-\ref{item:v_not_adjacent_to_e}: Since $v$ is not the base-point of $P_1$ or $P_2$, which we may without loss of generality assume to be the starting vertex of the edge $e$ (see above), and since $v$ is not adjacent to $e$, the corresponding vertex operator and edge operator have disjoint support and therefore clearly commute with each other. \end{proof} {In particular, due to Lemma \ref{lem:haar-integral-central-in-crossed-product}, the previous lemma implies that:} \begin{corollary} The vertex projector $V_v = V_{v,P}^\ell$ and edge projector $E_e = E_e^\Lambda$ commute with each other, where $\ell \in H$ and $\Lambda \in A$ are the Haar integrals of the respective Hopf algebras, if $v$ is the starting vertex of the edge $e$. \end{corollary}
+Case (iii): Here $v$ is neither the initial nor the end-point of $e$.
+We can move the base-points of $P_1$ and of $P_2$ to be the starting vertex of $e$ (see above).
+Since $v$ is not adjacent to $e$, the corresponding vertex operator and edge operator have disjoint support and therefore clearly commute with each other. \end{proof}